 Registered Extension School students can get help with many writing-related issues, such as organization, focus, style, grammar, citation of sources, documentation, and writing a thesis.
 Both in-person and Skype appointments are available.

 Please note that tutors only offer feedback on writing assignments directly related to Extension School coursework.
 If you are working on a take-home examination, please bring written permission from your professor indicating that you are allowed to work with a writing tutor.

 Whether you want an in-person or Skype appointment, all you need to do is log in to our online scheduler, available through online services.

-After you schedule your in-person appointment, you'll meet your tutor at the Grossman Library, 3rd Floor, Server Hall, Harvard Yard, Cambridge.
+After you schedule your in-person appointment, you'll meet your tutor at the Grossman Library, 3rd Floor, Sever Hall, Harvard Yard, Cambridge.
 Be sure to bring your assignment prompt and any writing you have done for the assignment.